nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 Each score is calculated separately for each class, and then the mean is computed across classes.
 Note that points of class index 0 is ignored in the calculation.

+### LiDAR Segmentation and Tracking Quality (LSTQ)
+We also use LSTQ metric [Mehmet et al](https://arxiv.org/pdf/2102.12472.pdf).
+The LSTQ metric is computed as a geometric mean of the classification score and association score.

 ## Leaderboard
 nuScenes will maintain a single panoptic leaderboard with filters to split 4 specific tracks: Segmentation-lidar, Segmentation-open, Tracking-lidar and Tracking-open.
 Submissions of the first two panoptic segmentation tracks will be